KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_iridescence/README.md

 vec3 R23 = F_Schlick(R1, cosTheta2);
 ```

-`iridescenceIOR` is the index of refraction of the thin-film layer, `outsideIOR` the IOR outside the thin-film (e.g. air or the clearcoat material) and `baseIOR` the IOR of the base material.
+`iridescenceIOR` is the index of refraction of the thin-film layer, `outsideIOR` the IOR outside the thin-film (usually air) and `baseIOR` the IOR of the base material.
 The latter is calculated from its F0 value using the inverse of the special normal incidence case of Fresnel's equations:

 ```glsl
 // Assume air interface for top